MGrim934/web-app-y3/README.md

 ###Log in/Registration
   To actually use this app you must either log in to an existing account or register.
   Simply go to the registration page and create a username and password or use an existing one.
+  I have some dummy accounts in there already.
+Feel free to use those for the sake of testing functionality.
+  E.g. User: "admin" Password:  "password" will log you in as the admin.

 #I created an account.
 What now?